TobiasEppacher/AppliedRegression/md/01-simple-regression.md

 The value $R^2$ can lies between 0 and 1 and can be interpreted as the percentage of the variation explained by changes in the covariate $x$.

-It measures broadly spread out the data is around the fitted line.
+It measures how broadly the data is spread around the fitted line.
 If the data is very close to the fitted line, then $R^2$ is close to 1.
 If the data is very far away from the fitted line, then $R^2$ is close to 0.

 ### Pearson's correlation coefficient